opencredo/secure-pipeline-verifier/docs/config.md

 ## Configuration
-To be able to run the application, we need to create two configuration files:
+To be able to run the application, we need to create a folder with two configuration files:

 - *config.yaml* contains general configuration to run the application
 - *trusted-data.yaml* contains private information to be used together with the policy controls